top of page

 Sea Survival, Equipment, Procedures & Onboard Drills

-Discussion, hands-on demonstrations and practice with survival equipment (EPIRBs, life rafts, flares, immersion suits, etc.), fire fighting equipment, abandon ship procedures, vessel stability, USCG-assisted evacuations, vessel orientation, emergency instruction, and station bills.
-This section meets USCG training requirements for documented fishing vessels, and usually includes actual drills onboard a vessel.
+Students will practice fighting live fires in this unit and learn about extinguishing agents and regulations.
+They will also demonstrate the use and knowledge of a variety of survival equipment, including life rafts, flares, immersion suits, EPIRBs, PLBs, etc. This unit covers abandon ship procedures, vessel stability, USCG-assisted evacuations, vessel orientations, emergency instruction, and writing station bills.
+This section meets USCG training requirements for documented fishing vessels and usually includes actual drills onboard a vessel.

 Land Survival

-Techniques important to surviving in Alaska's environment including shelters, signals and the "Seven Steps to Survival" as they apply to a shore survival situation.
+This lesson includes techniques critical to surviving in Alaska's environment, including shelter building, emergency signals, and the "Seven Steps to Survival" as they apply to shore survival.

 Food and Water in a Survival Situation

-The vital role of water in a sea or land survival situation with emphasis on the importance of a safe water supply and preventing dehydration.
-May include a beach walk to identify edible foods.
+This section explores the vital role of water in a sea or land survival situation, emphasizing the importance of a safe water supply and preventing dehydration.
+The course may include a beach walk to identify edible foods.

 Methods of Instruction

-Information for potential instructors who do not already have a teaching background including practical techniques helpful when instructing marine safety, lesson plan formulation, adult learning styles, class logistics, and teaching practice.
+This unit is designed for potential instructors who do not already have a teaching background.
+It will cover practical techniques for instructing marine safety, lesson plan formulation, adult learning styles, class logistics, and teaching practice.

 Risk Assessment & Risk Management

-Theories of risk assessment, risk perceptions and tolerances, how to increase risk recognition skills, and risk management as applicable to teaching marine safety and workplace and in recreational activities.
+The unit will include theories of risk assessment, risk perceptions and tolerances, increasing risk recognition skills, and risk management as applied to teaching marine safety.

 Cross-Cultural Communication

-Exploration of how people miscommunicate due to differing cultural communication styles, how this miscommunication interferes in the learning environment, and what can be done to help.
+The Cross-Cultural Communication chapter explores miscommunication due to differing cultural communication styles, how this miscommunication interferes with the learning environment, and what can be done to help.

 Overnight Exercise

-An overnight exercise may be offered on request in classes located in Alaska.
+AMSEA may offer an overnight exercise on request during classes in Alaska.
 The overnight exercise allows course participants to experience a "survival" situation in a life raft or on shore.
-Use of rations, safe sources of food and water, and dressing to prevent hypothermia are stressed.
-This exercise and the debriefing that follows make up the culminating course activities.
+The use of rations, safe sources of food and water, and dressing to prevent hypothermia are stressed.
+This exercise and the debrief that follows make up the culminating course activities.

-Registrations received less than 10 days prior to course start date will incur a $250 fee.
+Registrations received less than 10 days before the course start date will incur a $250 fee.

-*Membership starts at $50 - to join, visit our Membership Page.
+*Membership starts at $50 - visit our Membership Page to join.

 Marine Safety Instructor Training (MSIT)